 Moments later, however, the gate changed to S48, where I observed that the dozen or so passengers milling around were all black, all African.
 Suddenly, a petite woman barked at us aggressively, “Hurry, because you are going to delay our flight!!!”
 We had been sitting patiently for at least 15 minutes waiting to board the plane, so her outburst seemed misplaced.
 We were led down a nondescript stairwell to a bus, and the driver meandered through the airport tarmac with a succession of sharp turns.
 The whole thing felt eerie and clandestine at the crack of dawn, as if we were smuggled contraband.

-The next few minutes were a whirlwind of clumsy movement and activity.
+The next few minutes was a whirlwind of clumsy movement and activity.
 The flight attendants herded us into the aircraft like cattle, insisting that we quickly prepare for departure.
 Confronted with limited overhead storage and a cramped aisle passage, we struggled to stash our luggage and find assigned seats swiftly.
 I caught a glimpse of my British colleague, and whispered that I had no idea what was going on.
 I also noticed the sea of mostly white faces staring back at me in confusion.

 Then it hit me like a forceful blow to the head.